This French Onion Chicken Skillet is a delicious weeknight dinner that is a play on French onion soup. It's packed with protein for a filling meal!

 Worst comes to worst, you can always do some frozen fries on the side, or some sweet potato tater tots as I like to do occasionally.
 A salad also pairs really nicely with this dish and keeps it low carb.

-Now the cheese that is best served with French onion soup or French onion chicken is DEFINITELY a nice Swiss cheese – I usually use the Jarlsberg brand, and Emmental is another delicious, mild cheese that would pair nicely with this chicken.
+The cheese that is best served with French onion soup or French onion chicken is DEFINITELY a nice Swiss cheese.
+I usually use the Jarlsberg brand, and Emmental is another delicious, mild cheese that would pair nicely with this chicken dinner.
 You ideally want a cheese that melts nicely and is relatively mild to highlight the gravy and onions.

 You could also use pizza mozzarella if you're in a pinch!